frink-okn/frink-landing-zone/docs/index.md

 6. The **Upload Object** pop-up window will appear offering you the option to drag and drop a single file from your desktop to the pop-up window.
 Once your file appears in the pop-up, click the **Upload** button to complete the upload.
 (Although there is a **Path** text field, it will not recognize a file path on your local machine.
 So please use the drag and drop feature.)
 ![image](https://frink-okn.github.io/frink-landing-zone/assets/images/4upload-object-popup.png)

      !!! note

-        Repeat this step for each file you need to upload.</strong></font>
+        Repeat this step for each file you need to upload.

 8. Your upload is not complete until you commit the change to lakeFS.
 Click the **Uncommitted Changes** tab and you will see the upload you made in the previous steps.
 Click the **Commit Changes** button.
 ![image](https://frink-okn.github.io/frink-landing-zone/assets/images/5uncommitted-changes-tab.png)
 9. The **Commit Changes** pop-up window will appear.
 Please enter a **Commit Message** providing information about the nature of your upload.
 We suggest you include your name in case multiple individuals from your team are uploading files to lakeFS.
 The date and time will be recorded automatically.